-E19 (richting San José) was nominated for a Zwaan (Swan) by the VSCD (the Federation of Theater Directors) as one of 'the most impressive dance production' of the 2006/2007 season.
+E19 (richting San José) was nominated for a Zwaan (Swan) by the VSCD (Dutch Association of Theatre and Concert Hall Directors) as one of 'the most impressive dance production' of the 2006/2007 season.

 Choreography for 6th year students of the Koninklijke Balletschool (Royal Ballet School) in Antwerp, May 2006.

 Group choreography commissioned by De Stilte (Breda) for the guest choreography program.
 Première: October 12, 2006.

 Group piece for five women.
 A production of vzw WArd/ward, with WP Zimmer.
 Première: October 6, 2005.

 Duet for Frouke Mariën and Lie Antonissen, based on dance material from FF+Rew 60:00.
 It was performed during the Alley Tour of the Reuring Festival in Purmerend, July 2005.

 Solo for Daan Vervoort, student of the Koninklijke Balletschool (Royal Ballet School) in Antwerp.
 It was made especially for his participation in the 'Concours de Danse' in Biarritz.
 With this solo, Daan Vervoort won the Golden Modern Dance Prize and the Prize of the City of Biarritz, April 2005.

 Group choreography for 3rd and 4th year students of the Rotterdamse Dansacademie, February 2005.